 The Hadoop scheduler assigns Map and Reduce tasks to nodes for efficient execution, taking into account machine availability, cluster topology, and the locality of input data.
-The Hadoop scheduler, however, is not well-suited for incremental computations because it does not consider the locality of previously computed results.
+The Hadoop scheduler, however, is not well-suited for incremental computations because it does not consider the locality of memoized results.

-To enable efficient re-use of previously run tasks, tasks should preferentially be scheduled on the same node where some or all of the data they use is stored.
-This is important, for instance, in case the Contraction phase needs to run using a combination of newly computed and memoized results, which happens when only a part of its inputs have changed.
-In addition to this requirement, the scheduler also has to provide some flexibility by allowing tasks to be scheduled on nodes that do not hold memoized results, otherwise it can lead to the presence of stragglers, i.e., individual poorly performing nodes that can drastically delay the overall job completion [20].
+To enable efficient reuse of previously computed intermediate results, tasks should preferentially be scheduled on the node where some or all of the memoized results they use are stored.
+This is important, for instance, in case the Contraction phase needs to run using a combination of newly computed and memoized results, which happens when only a part of its inputs has changed.
+In addition to this design goal, the scheduler also has to provide some flexibility by allowing tasks to be scheduled on nodes that do not store memoized results, otherwise it can lead to the presence of stragglers, i.e., individual poorly performing nodes that can drastically delay the overall job completion [22].

-Based on these requirements, Incoop includes a new memoization-aware scheduler that strikes a balance between exploiting the locality of memoized results, and incorporating some flexibility to minimize the straggler effect.
-The main policy that the scheduler tries to implement is a locationaware policy that prevents the unnecessary movement of data, but at the same time it implements a simple workstealing algorithm to adapt to varying resource availability.
-The scheduler works by maintaining a separate task queue for each node in the cluster (instead of a single task queue for all nodes), where each queue contains the tasks that should run in that node to maximally exploit the location of memoized results.
+Based on these requirements, Incoop includes a new memoization-aware scheduler that strikes a balance between exploiting the locality of memoized results and incorporating some flexibility to minimize the straggler effect.
+The scheduler tries to implement a location-aware policy that prevents the unnecessary movement of data, but at the same time it implements a simple work-stealing algorithm to adapt to varying resource availability.
+The scheduler works by maintaining a separate task queue for each node in the cluster (instead of a single task queue for all nodes), where each queue contains the tasks that should run on that node in order to maximally exploit the location of memoized results.
 Whenever a node requests more work, the scheduler dequeues the first task from the corresponding queue and assigns the task to the node for execution.
 In case the corresponding queue for the requesting node is empty, the scheduler tries to steal work from other task queues.
 The scheduling algorithm searches the task queues of other nodes, and steals a pending task from the task queue with maximum length.
-If there are multiple queues of maximum length, the scheduler steals the task that has the least amount memoized intermediate results.
-The scheduler thus takes the location of the memoized results into account, but falls back to a work-stealing approach to avoid stragglers and nodes running idle.
-Our experimental evaluation $(\S7.6)$ shows the effectiveness of our approach.
+If there are multiple queues of maximum length, the scheduler steals the task that has the least amount of memoized intermediate results.
+Our scheduler thus takes the location of the memoized results into account, but falls back to a work stealing approach to avoid stragglers and nodes running idle.
+Our experimental evaluation (Section 7.6) shows the effectiveness of our approach.